2.3 Legal & Ethical Duties (New Jersey)

 - No serious bodily injury: report immediately, no later than 24 hours.

-- Penalties for not reporting: failure-to-report fines up to $500 for the individual and up to $2,500 for the facility, in addition to registry consequences.
+- Penalties for not reporting: fines up to $500 for the individual and up to $2,500 for the facility, in addition to registry consequences.

 Callers may remain anonymous, and the law protects good-faith reporters from retaliation.
-New Jersey also routes abuse/exploitation of certain vulnerable adults to county Adult Protective Services; in a facility, the Ombudsman is the CNA's primary channel.
+New Jersey also routes abuse/exploitation of certain vulnerable adults to county Adult Protective Services; inside a facility, the Ombudsman is the CNA's primary channel.

 Negligence vs. Malpractice

-Negligence is failing to act as a reasonably prudent CNA would in the same situation — leaving a confused fall-risk resident on a high bed with side rails down, or leaving a resident unattended in a tub.
-Malpractice is professional negligence by a licensed professional acting outside accepted standards; because CNAs are certified, not licensed, the conduct is generally analyzed as negligence, but the harm to the resident and the registry consequences are just as real.
+Malpractice is professional negligence committed by a licensed professional acting below accepted standards.
+Because CNAs are certified, not licensed, their conduct is generally analyzed as negligence, not malpractice.
+The exam likes this trap: if an option says the CNA committed "malpractice," it is usually wrong — but the harm to the resident and the registry consequences are just as real.

 False Documentation